top of page

 of over 20,000.
 Ron Whitehead directed.
 As part of the Camporee, Desmond T. Doss, who received the Congressional Medal of Honor for saving the lives of 75 of his comrades while serving as a medic in the army, was highlighted.

-2000 - Baraka Muganda was reelected as GC Youth Director at Toronto, Camada.
-Associates: Robert Holbrook and Alfredo Garcia Marenko, assistants.
+2000 - Baraka Muganda was reelected as GC Youth Director in Toronto, Canada.
+Associates: Robert Hollbrook and Alfredo Garcia Marenko, assistants.

 - James Black was elected Youth, Pathfinder, Adventurer, and Camping Director for the Noth American Division.